greenelab/phenoplier_manuscript/manuscript.md

 We found that our approach can identify disease-relevant cell types from summary statistics, and several disease-associated gene modules were replicated in eMERGE.
 Using a CRISPR screen to analyze lipid regulation, we found that our gene module-based approach can prioritize causal genes even when single gene associations are not detected.
 We interpret these findings with an omnigenic perspective of "core" and "peripheral" genes, suggesting that the approach can identify genes that directly affect the trait with no mediated regulation of other genes, and thus prioritize alternative and potentially more attractive therapeutic targets.

 Using our gene module perspective, we also integrated drug-induced transcriptional profiles, which allowed us to connect diseases, drugs, and cell types.
+We showed that the LV-based drug-repurposing approach outperformed the gene-based one when predicting drug-disease links for 322 drugs across 53 diseases.
-Furthermore, and beyond statistical prediction, we focused on a particular drug (niacin) and set of traits (cardiovascular diseases) to show that the approach connects disease-relevant transcriptional processes with known mechanisms of action.
+Furthermore, and beyond statistical prediction, we focused on cardiovascular traits and a particular drug, niacin, to show that the approach connects pathophysiological processes with known mechanisms of action, including those in adipose tissue, immune cells, and ovarian granulosa cells.
-This suggests that the conceptual approach may reveal the mechanisms of pharmacological effect of known or experimental drugs.
+Our LV-based approach could be helpful to generate novel hypotheses to evaluate potential mechanisms of action, or even adverse effects, of known or experimental drugs.

 Finally, we found that the analysis of associations through latent representations provided reasonable groupings of diseases and traits affected by shared and distinct transcriptional mechanisms expressed in highly relevant tissues.
+Our cluster analysis approach also detected the LVs that were most discriminative for each cluster, which were significantly associated with different traits.
+Some LVs were strongly aligned with known pathways, but others (like LV57) were not, which might represent novel disease-relevant mechanisms.
 In some cases, the features/LVs linked to phenotypes appear to be associated with specific cell types.
 Associations with such cell type marker genes may reveal potentially causal cell types for a phenotype with more precision.
-We observed modules expressed primarily in one tissue (such as adipose in LV246, thyroid in LV155, or ovary in LV66).
+We observed modules expressed primarily in one tissue (such as adipose in LV246 or ovary in LV66).
 Others appeared to be expressed in many contexts, and these may capture pathways associated with a set of related complex diseases.
 For example, LV136 is associated with cardiovascular disease and measures of corneal biomechanics, and expressed in fibroblasts, osteoblasts, pancreas, liver, and cardiomyocytes, among others.
-Another example is LV844, expressed in whole blood samples and strongly associated with a range of autoimmune diseases.
+Other examples include LV844, expressed in whole blood samples and associated with a range of autoimmune diseases;
+or LV57, which is clearly expressed in T cells and strongly associated with both autoimmune and venous thromboembolism.
 From an omnigenic point of view, these patterns might represent cases of "network pleiotropy," where the same cell types mediate molecularly related traits.
 To our knowledge, projection through a representation learned on complementary but distinct datasets is a novel approach to identify cell type and pathway effects on complex phenotypes that is computationally simple to implement.

+We applied our regression framework on all traits in PhenomeXcan and eMERGE.
+In PhenomeXcan, we found 3,450 significant LV-trait associations (FDR < 0.05) with 686 LVs associated with at least one trait, and 1,176 traits associated with at least one LV.
+We only focused on a few disease types, but the complete set of associations is available for future research on other disease domains.
+As we noted in [Methods](#sec:methods:reg), one limitation of the regression approach is that the gene-gene correlations are only approximately accurate, which could lead to false positives.
+This has to be taken into account when interpreting these results.

 Our approach rests on the assumption that gene modules with coordinated expression patterns will also manifest coordinated pathological effects.